awkless/dotfiles/INSTALL.md

 > Certain configurations may not work for you.
 So, please read through the code
 > and modify things as you see fit. _Do not_ just blindly install thinking that
 > stuff will work right out of the box.

+## Prerequisites

+You will need the following software in order to properly install this project:

+- Git
+- POSIX-like shell, e.g., dash, bash, yash, etc...